Boomchainlab/chonk9k-whale-manager-deployment/README.md

 	•	ALERT_WEBHOOK_URL: Webhook URL for receiving whale alerts.
 	•	NEW_UPDATE_AUTHORITY: The new update authority for the $CHONK9K token.
 	•	PAYER_KEYPAIR_PATH: Path to the payer's keypair file.
-	3. Build and push the Docker image:

- docker build -t your-docker-repository/chonkpump-manager:latest .
-docker push your-docker-repository/chonkpump-manager:latest
+	3. Build and push the Docker imag docker build -t your-docker-/chonkpump-manager:latest . docker push your-docker-repository/chonkpump-manager:latest

 	4. Install the application with Helm: